10600 Monroe Rd.

 Ultrasound is a painless, safe, non-invasive procedure the medical team at Matthews Animal Clinic uses to evaluate your pet’s internal organs.
 Using sound waves, ultrasound produces a real-time moving picture of your pet’s organs that allows us to visualize objects that cannot be detected by X-rays alone.

-At Matthews Animal Clinic, we use ultrasounds to assess the shape, size, tissue density, internal structure, and position of your pet’s abdominal organs, assess cardiac health (also called an echocardiogram), and diagnose pregnancy.
-It can also be used to identify masses or tumors and as a guide during surgical biopsies.
+At Matthews Animal Clinic, we use ultrasounds to assess the shape, size, tissue density, internal structure, and position of your pet’s abdominal organs, initially assess cardio-thoracic health, and diagnose pregnancy.
+It can also be used to identify masses or tumors and as a guide during surgical aspirates.
 This method of medical evaluation is just one of the many ways we strive to give you peace of mind when it comes to your pet’s health.

 When performing routine wellness examinations or diagnosing an illness, what our veterinarians can't see is as important, if not more important, that what they can see.
 Our in-house laboratory is equipped to perform a variety of diagnostic procedures for your pet, from blood counts and parasite identification to urinalysis and serum chemistries.
 These laboratory tests help us diagnose acute symptoms easily and accurately, reducing your pet's stress and discomfort during hospital visits.